mastershake2393/landing-page-project/README.md

 # landing-page-project
-A project showcasing my understanding in HTML and CSS
+A project showcasing my understanding in HTML and CSS via The Odin Project